SideLine: How Delay-Lines (May) Leak Secrets from your SoC: Delay-Block-based Power Side-Channel Attack

 \section{Delay-Block-based Power Side-Channel Attack}

 The DLL-based attack presented in Section \ref{sec:DLL} was associated with the use of DDR external memories such as SDRAM in AP-based SoC.
-Apart from SDRAM, other types of memories such as NVM memories are also mandatory for these devices and also require the use of delay-lines to synchronize their data transfers.
 This section discloses a second attack path that allows the hijacking of a programmable delay-block and its malicious use to perform core-vs-core power SCAs.
-These experiments are conducted on the second target we considered.
-It is based on a dual core Cortex-A7 AP and a Cortex-M MCU.
+These experiments are conducted on the STM32MP1 SoC.